 To take a life, even just a spider’s, is to give yourself the message that a life is not precious.
-And so you give yourself the message that your own life may not be that precious.
-When we don’t treasure another’s life, we find it a little harder to treasure our own life.
+You give yourself the message that your own life may not be that precious.
+When we don’t treasure another’s life, we find it a little harder to treasure our own.

 And, when we kill, we disconnect ourselves from the idea that we are ‘all in this together’.
 We no longer feel as though we are part of ‘one big family’.
 We have severed the bond we have with other living things, and on some level we feel that disconnection.